m2kelly/triocontext/README.rst

 Before using
 ------------

-First of all you need to get our repository:
+First of all, you need to get our repository:

 .. code::